michalmullen/Harvard-Teeside-Word-Reference-Style/README.md

 # Harvard-Teesside-Word-Reference-Style
-MS word referencing template for the University of Teeside and Prague College.
+MS Word referencing template for the University of Teeside and Prague College.

 This repo was used as a template from the given style. -> https://github.com/cdemi/Harvard-Hertfordshire-Word-Reference-Style